sealuzh/cloud-workbench/README.md

 # Cloud WorkBench (CWB)

-Read our paper [Cloud WorkBench – Infrastructure-as-Code Based Cloud Benchmarking](http://arxiv.org/abs/1408.4565) (preprint: to appear in CloudCom14) for further details.
+Read the pre-print of our paper (to appear in CloudCom14) [Cloud WorkBench – Infrastructure-as-Code Based Cloud Benchmarking](http://arxiv.org/abs/1408.4565) for further details.

 ## Requirements